ASC vs. Hospital | Kentuckiana Pain Specialists Radcliff

-If your doctor recommends a pain management procedure like a spinal cord stimulator implant, a pain pump placement, or a nerve block, one of the first decisions you will face is where to have it done.
-For decades, hospitals were the only option.
-Today, ambulatory surgery centers (ASCs) handle millions of outpatient procedures every year, and the results may surprise you: lower costs, fewer infections, and shorter wait times.
+So, your doctor recommended a pain procedure like a spinal cord stimulator or a nerve block.
+Your next big decision is where to have it done.
+For decades, hospitals were the only option, but today, ambulatory surgery centers (ASCs) offer a compelling alternative.
+The results may surprise you: lower costs, fewer infections, and shorter wait times.
+At Kentuckiana Pain Specialists, our patients in Radcliff and Louisville experience this firsthand.
+We’ll break down what makes our accredited surgery center a safe, comfortable, and often better choice for your care.

 Schedule a consultation at Kentuckiana Pain Specialists to learn about our on-site ambulatory surgery center and your treatment options.